dxw/playbook/playbook.md

 Trying to improve things in secret is a missed opportunity to get help from others.
 We may each be responsible for our own improvement, but we're also a team: we should help each other.
 Recording the things we're working on with the buddy Trello is an unintrusive, quick way to ensure that everyone else knows too.

-### Fearless feedback

-### Compensation

-## Operations

-### Expenses
-From time to time, some of us spend our own money at work.
-Most often, this is things like:

-* Train fares for unexpected travel
-* Refreshments purchased for meetings with clients
-* Stationery/materials, especially for workshops or events

-dxw will always pay expenses which are:

-* __Necessary__: We only expense things we need in order to be able to complete our work
-* __Proportionate__: The total expense should be proportionate to the work at hand.
-In general, we try to avoid spending lots of money.
-For example, unless you have a good reason, don't get a cab to a meeting when you could get a train.

-Wherever possible, it's best to check that expenses can be reclaimed before incurring them.

-We manage expenses using Xero.
-For more information about how to do this, see the [guide on claiming expenses]()

 ### Calendars and documents
 We use Google Apps for Work to manage calendars, write and share documents.
 There is a dxw folder where we share most of the things we write.
 If you can't see it when you log in to Google Drive, you'll need to ask someone else to send you the link, and then click "Add to drive".

 When we write new things, we try to save them in a sensible folder within the existing structure.

-### Projects and contacts

 ### Protective marking scheme
 Some information that we have is confidential.
 We use a protective marking scheme so that everyone understands how to handle this material, and who they're allowed to disclose it to.
 All of the documents and data we hold will fall into one of the categories below.